skandar9/moraqabat/README.md

     return $material->teachers()->pluck('name');
 }
 ```

+1. It validates the request data using the `validate` method.
+In this case, it ensures that the `observer_id` field is required and exists in the `observers` table.

+2. After validating the request, it associates the specified observer with the given material by calling the `attach` method on the `teachers` relationship of the `$material` object.

-the *add_teacher* method validates and associates an observer with a material.
-It then retrieves and returns the names of all the teachers associated with the material.
-The code is used to manage the relationship between materials and teachers, allowing materials to have multiple teachers.
+3. Finally, it returns the names of all the teachers associated with the material by calling the `pluck` method on the `teachers` relationship.

+The `add_teacher` method is used to manage the relationship between materials and teachers, allowing materials to have multiple teachers.

-The *teachers* method defines the relationship between the Material model and the Observer model using a many-to-many relationship.
-It uses the belongsToMany method and specifies the Observer model class, the pivot table name *(material_teachers)*, and the foreign key columns (material_id and teacher_id) in the pivot table.
+`app\Models\Material.php`

 ```php
 public function teachers()